aryan1113/aryan.ml/media/rating.md

 - **Genre**: Documentary
 - **Date** : 11 March 2023
 - **Brief Review**:
-        Have I lost all appreciation of art
+        Have I lost all appreciation of art <br>
-No fight sequence alongside very poor transitions, Not enough lighting at times The art style feels a bit off, especially the goggles 2065 byte encryption bro wtf, Alse there is no such thing as euler angles The Talokan chant sucks, sounds like Taloker bakery Tf, ri/rio mentions she built her first machine when she was 3 Wakanda me IIT nai hai kya 💀
+No fight sequence alongside very poor transitions, Not enough lighting at times <br>
+The art style feels a bit off, especially the goggles <br>
+2065 byte encryption bro wtf, Alse there is no such thing as euler angles <br>
+The Talokan chant sucks, sounds like Taloker bakery <br>
+Tf, ri/rio mentions she built her first machine when she was 3 <br>
+Wakanda me IIT nai hai kya 💀 <br>

 ### The Theory of Everything
 - **Rating**: ★★★★☆ 8